maxhatei2/zippyarc/README.md

 # zippyarc
 Small and lightweight archiver

-Fast ZIP Python-made archiver that looks good.
-Based on zipfile.
+Fast archive Python-made archiver that looks good.
+Based on zipfile and py7zr.

+Can support:
+- ZIP archive making with compression type choosing
+- 7z/7zip archive making with compression type choosing and volume Will support:
+- Checking files for malware before making archive or when extracting
+- Reading/extracting ZIP/7z
+- Reading RAR
+- Passwords for ZIP/7z archives

 ## Why is it not loading?